librato/api-docs/source/includes/_alerts.md

 DELETE https://metrics-api.librato.com/v1/alerts/:alert_id/services/:id
 ```

->Remove service 209 from alert 123.
+>Example Request: Remove service 209 from alert 123.
 From then on when alert 123 is triggered, the service 209 will no longer be triggered.

 ```shell
 curl \